ANAMIKA

 I am up early and have a leisurely breaker at the rooftop restaurant that gives out a very nice view of those two pyramids basking in the morning sunshine and changing hue by the minute.
 Today, I am headed elsewhere.

-By 9 it's time to catch a uber to the historic Tahrir square - of the Arab Spring fame.
-The Egyptian museum is right across.
-The next four plus hours, I tramp the often cluttered and often poorly lit interior of this century (and counting) old museum which houses some of the very best of Egyptian heritage from 4000 BC to the time of Christ.
-Let me get to the pictures straight and put up a personal random dozen (not the **top 12** by any means, for I will forced to leave out the entire King Tut collection and the hitherto unknown (to me) pharaoh Psusennes I burial treasures!):
+The Egyptian Museum is on the Tahrir.
+For four plus hours, I tramp the often cluttered and often poorly lit interior of this century (and counting) old building which houses some of the very best of Egyptian heritage from 4000 BC to the time of Christ.
+Let me get to the pictures straight and put up a personal random dozen (not the **top 12** by any means, for I will forced to leave out almost the entire King Tutenkhamun collection and the hitherto unknown (to me) pharaoh Psusennes I burial treasures!):

 And right next is one of the most thoughtful exhibits I ever noticed in any museum - a close replica of the palette that can be touched by visitors - and indeed, is meant to be touched - with an accompanying Braille description.

 And here is the magnificent Khafre from around 2500 BC.
-Let me list only some of the staggering facts about this piece: it is larger than life (the pharaoh would stand 7 plus feet tall if he stood up), carved out of a single block of extremely hard anorthosite rock brought from a quarry at Aswan (700 km away) and shows the ruler in idealized muscularity; but just see his time-transcending gaze!
+Let me list only some of the staggering facts about this piece: it is larger than life (the pharaoh would stand 7 plus feet tall if he stood up), carved out of a single block of extremely hard anorthosite rock brought from a quarry at Aswan (700 km away) and shows the ruler in idealized, sleek muscularity; but just see his time-transcending gaze!
 A smartly carved Horus falcon hovers protectively (unpardonably, I failed to pay enough attention to the divine bird- the symbolism it embodies and how it has been incorporated in such a neat and compact way into the composition!).

 The minimal chair has its legs modelled into lion's paws - so what one has is a a true Simhasana (literally Lion Seat - Sanskrit word for Throne).
-And I have to say this: any comparison of Khafre with the contemporaneous 'Priest King' of Mohendjodaro will reveal how way, way ahead the Egyps of those days were of anybody else!
+And I have to say this: any comparison of Khafre with the contemporaneous 'Priest King' of Mohenjodaro will reveal how way, way ahead the Egyps of those days were of anybody else!

 Pharaoh Khasekhem from the 27th century BC more than a century before Khafre), half of his head, sadly missing.
 He wears a proper tunic unlike most other seated pharaoh statues I can think of.